God’s Ten Commandments

 3. "You must not misuse the name of the Lord your God."

 Honor God's name.
-This is broken by using "Oh my God" or "Jesus Christ" as exclamations, by claiming God's blessing on actions He hasn't approved, by saying "God told me" to justify what you already wanted, or by treating Christianity as a personal brand without genuine reverence behind it.
+This is broken by using "Oh my God" or "Jesus Christ" as exclamations, by claiming God's blessing on actions He hasn't approved, by not showing reverence to the Holy Trinity, or by treating Christianity as a personal brand without genuine fear of God behind it.

 4. "Remember to observe the Sabbath day by keeping it holy."

 Take time each week to rest, reset, and focus on God.
 This is broken by hustle culture — by making productivity an idol, refusing to stop, and treating busyness as a badge of honor.
 Sabbath isn't laziness; it's trust that God sustains the world without your effort.
+No human should ever be to “busy” for their creator.
+God controls every outcome, when we rest in Him, and surrender to Him — He will guide us in marvelous ways.

 5. "Honor your father and mother."

-6. "You must not murder."
 Value life.
 Jesus expanded this commandment to include anger, hatred, and contempt in the heart (Matthew 5:21–22).
 It's broken by harboring grudges, character assassination, online cruelty, abortion, and any pattern of treating another image-bearer of God as less than human.

-7. "You must not commit adultery."
 Stay faithful in marriage and keep relationships pure in thought and action.
 Jesus said even lust in the heart violates this commandment (Matthew 5:28).
-It's broken by pornography, emotional affairs, premarital sex, and entertainment that trains the heart to crave what God has not given.
+It's broken by pornography, emotional affairs, premarital intimacy, and entertainment that trains the heart to crave lustful things that corrupt your relationships and heart.

-9. "You must not testify falsely against your neighbor."
 Be truthful.
 This is broken by lying, gossip, slander, half-truths, taking things out of context to harm someone's reputation, and spreading information you haven't verified — including online.
-Silence while others spread lies is its own kind of complicity.
+Silence is better than spreading lies.

-10. "You must not covet…" Don't be controlled by jealousy or comparison.
+Don't be controlled by jealousy or comparison.
 Coveting is the inner sin that fuels the outer ones — discontentment with what God has given you, scrolling and wishing your life looked like someone else's, resenting the blessings of others.
 It's broken any time envy replaces gratitude.
+Reframe your mindset, be grateful for what God has personally entrusted you with.
+Faithfulness grows in the little things.

 These commandments aren't a ladder we climb to reach God.
 They are the shape of a life already claimed by Him — a life lived in gratitude for the rescue He has already accomplished through Christ.